nahla-nee/cutils/docs/tcpClient.md

 Initializes the client, and gives the buffer a size of `bufferSize`.
 Will also allocate the event_base if libevent integration is enabled.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`cutilsTcpClient* cutilsTcpClientNew(size_t bufferSize)`

 Allocates a `cutilsTcpClient` struct, and intializes it with `bufferSize`.

-This function returns a pointer to a `cutilsTcpClient` struct if no errors occured, or a `NULL` pointer if it failed to allocte the struct, or initialize it.
+This function returns a pointer to a `cutilsTcpClient` struct if no errors occurred, or a `NULL` pointer if it failed to allocte the struct, or initialize it.

 >`void cutilsTcpClientDeinit(cutilsTcpClient *client)`